aronedwards91/local-start-page/README.md

 This project aims to bundle a useful, editable homepage based on react into a single html file.
 This avoids CORS and ensures a super fast boot for your home page.

+### Notes

+Data is saved to local storage, clearing cookies over whole timeframe will clear this in most browsers.

 #### Currently includes:

 [Trello-style Board](https://github.com/rcdexta/react-trello)